New York Central 3001: Retirement and attempted restoration

-The No. 3001 locomotive was left on display at the National New York Central Railroad Museum, but it was considered as a restoration candidate for years.
+The No. 3001 locomotive was left on display at the National New York Central Railroad Museum (NNYX), but it was considered as a restoration candidate for years.
 Additionally, it was coupled up to sister L-3b locomotive No. 3042's tender, which was used as an auxiliary water carrier on the American Freedom Train and Chessie Steam Special in the 1970s.
 The Lakeshore Railroad Historical Foundation had considered restoring No. 3001 to operating condition, but did not go through with the proposed plan.
 In the 1980s, Conrail wanted to restore 3001 to operating condition for their proposed steam program.
 However, then Conrail CEO Richard Sanborn who spearheaded the proposed program died in 1989 and the plans did not proceed.

 In the late 1980s, following the lease of No. 3001 to the City of Elkhart, then mayor James Perron envisioned No. 3001 being restored to operating condition and using it to promote Elkhart economic development.
 However, this did not pan out.
 In the early to mid 1990s, the No. 3001 locomotive was proposed to be restored to operating condition for the 21st Century Limited, a cross country exhibit train to highlight the achievements and discoveries of the 20th century, spearheaded by Ross Rowland.
+(Note: During this time, some restoration work was performed on the locomotive.
+The tubes and flues were removed and drilling and test fitting for the staybolts was underway.
+However, this work would never be completed.)
 However, the 21st Century Limited project was never realized.
 In 2010, another effort to restore No. 3001 to operating condition arose at a cost of $1 million.
 However, nothing ever came of this attempt.
 In 2017, the Lakeshore Railroad Historical Foundation was administratively dissolved by the Indiana Secretary of State, leaving No. 3001 without a clear owner or future.